BenjaminGuzman/SpineWare/docs/README.md

 SCREENSHOT HERE

+Check the [Requirements document](requirements) to see a full list of main features.

 ## Contribute

 Main contributors are [Benjamín Guzmán](https://github.com/BenjaminGuzman) and [Mauricio Montaño](https://github.com/Mauswoosh) who as developers we are concerned about our physical health, so we developed SpineWare to help us and want to share it with others.